-Competent authorities of Member States shall cooperate where it is necessary or expedient for the purposes of this Regulation.
-In particular, competent authorities shall, without undue delay, supply each other with information which is relevant for the purposes of carrying out their duties under this Regulation.
+The competent authorities of Member States shall cooperate where necessary or expedient for the purposes of this Regulation.
+In particular, competent authorities shall, without undue delay, supply each other with information which is relevant for the purpose of carrying out their duties under this Regulation.